Lectio Divina – 4th Sunday of Advent (Dec 22nd) – Cycle A

 READ, REFLECT AND WRITE

-Lectio Divina – 2nd Sunday of Advent (Dec.
-9th) – Cycle C
+Lectio Divina – 34th Sunday Christ The King (Nov 24th) – Cycle C

 PURPOSE OF THIS SCRIPTURE READING – Develop a personal relationship with Jesus through the Word of God with the understanding that the Holy Spirit will teach and remind us of all Jesus said and did.
 Psalm 32:8 tells us, “I will instruct you and show you the way you should walk, give you counsel and watch over you.”